jeffso8/Workout-Manager/README.md

 - As a user, I want to be able to add, update, remove and find individual exercises to and within the Workout class
 - As a user, I want to be able to view workouts for every day of the week specified as a workout day
 - As a user, I want to be able to view multiple different windows with information displayed on button press
+- As a user, I want to be able to configure workout days to specific muscle groups
 - As a user, I want my data to be saved everytime we exit the GUI